LambdaTest/selenide-testng-sample/README.md

 ```

-This is single.testng.xml file that is used to run the test :
+Next, let us look into the XML file **single.testng.xml** that is used to run the Selenide test over LambdaTest Selenium Grid.

 ```